 WHAT IS WRONG WITH THE TEACHING OF THE PRE-TRIBULATION RAPTURE

-Some Scripture (as noted) taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
+Scripture taken from the HOLY BIBLE, NEW INTERNATIONAL VERSION.
 Copyright © 1973, 1978, 1984 International Bible Society.
 Used by permission of Zondervan Bible Publishers.

-In numerous Christian churches the main preaching has to do with unconditional grace and the pre-tribulation rapture.
-In our point of view these two doctrine are major heresies and have produced morally weak, silly believers who are in no manner prepared to return with Christ and govern the saved nations of the earth.
+In numerous Christian churches, the main preaching is about unconditional grace and the pre-tribulation rapture.
+In our point of view, these two doctrines are major heresies and have produced morally weak, silly believers who are in no manner prepared to return with Christ and govern the saved nations of the earth.

 My prayer is not that you take them out of the world but that you protect them from the evil one.
-(John 17:15—NIV)
+(John 17:15)

-I understand what I have to say will provoke consternation, anger, and perhaps confusion, and so I do not take computer in hand lightly on this topic.
+I know what I have to say will provoke consternation, anger, and perhaps confusion, and so I do not take computer in hand lightly on this topic.

 How unscriptural can you get?